TuringNPcomplete/TuringNPcomplete/README.md

 My name is Mustapha (pronounced *moos-ta-fa* not *moo-fa-sa*), and I am currently working and researching on:

-- Analytics for fast paced sports
+- Analytics for fast paced sports:

   -Events detection
   -Frame annotation
   -Analysis of tracking and events data

-- Healthcare AI
+- Healthcare AI:

   -Deep learning for medical diagnosis
   -Glaucoma diagnosis using the Retina Fundus Images for Glaucoma Analysis (RIGA) dataset